 - Repair and in-kind replacement of existing functional erosion protection structures.
 The repair or replacement of these structures must not extend waterward of the pre-existing footprint, except where the Department accepts an applicant's demonstration that minor deviations are necessary for the stability of the structure.
 Increase in structure height may be approved if appropriate.
 Replacement structures must be adequately sized and designed.

 - New stone necessary for the stabilization of existing, functional, vertical erosion protection structures along CEHA bluffs or non-CEHA areas.
 Stone must be sized appropriately for the location.
 Minor deviations in the original structure's configuration, including those due to changes in materials, construction techniques, or current construction codes or safety standards that are necessary to make the repair, rehabilitation, or replacement are authorized.
-Not applicable along beach or dune CEHA shorelines.
+Not applicable along CEHA beach or dune shorelines.

 - Removal of debris by use of motorized equipment.